quintel/etsource/PLANNING.markdown

 5. Split converters into one file per converter **DONE**
 6. Port converters attributes to ETSource (we keep attributes and methods as they are).
+   * costs
+   * fce
+   * much more in the InputExcel
+   * some more in the Research dataset
 7. Edges defined in ETSource **DONE**

 ### Clean up old stuff